crisnguyendev/swiftui-clean-architecture/README.md

 *Refer to the project code for detailed implementations in the `Features/Menu` folder, including `MenuItem.swift`, `MenuRepository.swift`, `MenuViewModel.swift`, and associated files.*

+### Design Trade-offs

+#### Use of `@Model` Macro with SwiftData in Domain Models
+In this project, **SwiftData's `@Model` macro is used directly in the domain layer models** (e.g., `MenuItem`).
+This approach is a deviation from the traditional **Clean Architecture principle**, which advocates separating domain models from data persistence layers.

+#### **Why this Trade-off?**
+- **Convenience:** SwiftData tightly integrates with SwiftUI, allowing seamless use of `@Model` objects in SwiftUI views.
+- **Performance Optimization:** Using SwiftData in the domain model minimizes complexity and leverages its built-in data-binding features.
+- **Long-term Focus:** This decision aligns with our plan to stick with **SwiftUI and SwiftData** for the foreseeable future.

+#### **Alternative Approach**
+A more "Clean Architecture"-compliant approach would:
+1. Define **domain models** without the `@Model` macro.
+2. Use a **data layer** (e.g., repositories) to convert SwiftData objects into domain models.
+3. Ensure a strict separation of concerns between domain and data layers.

+However, this would:
+- Add unnecessary complexity.
+- Reduce the benefits of SwiftData's seamless integration with SwiftUI.

+This trade-off reflects our prioritization of simplicity and productivity over strict adherence to architectural purity.

 ---

 ## Environment & Build Configuration